pubertysandwich/CAN/README.md

 CAN
 ===

-Features for pilots and flight operators
+Pilots and flight operators
 ---

-* Browse trips that need to be filled
+* Browse unfilled trip requests
+  - Make use of geolocation
+  - Get notified of requests as they become available
-* Offer to fill a trip
+* Offer a seat
+  - One-touch system

 Misc
 ---

 * Donate
-* Learn about upcoming CAN events
+* Upcoming events